iiiancampbell/Maplestory-API/README.md

 # test-API
-This repo will be for a C# API with MySQL Database.
+This is an C# API to show various information about playable characters from the MMORPG "Maplestory"

 # Database
 Working with this repo will require MySQL Workbench to work with the DB on localhost